Analyze your bank statement

 How to Prepare Your Bank Statements for a Loan Application

 Underwriters will scrutinize every page.
-A few things that kill approvals — and how to avoid them:
+A few things that create avoidable conditions or slowdowns and how to handle them:

 Do: Provide all pages, including blank ones